 Insurance companies choosing to offer these “types” of life insurance policies also aren’t going to order supplemental reports on a client (in most cases) either.

-So, in essence, the only thing that an insurance company will have to protect themselves from insuring someone who is seriously ill will be the Graded Death Benefit.
+So, the Graded Death Benefit will be the only thing an insurance company will have to protect themselves from insuring someone who is seriously ill.

 “Which makes sense, right?”